CreepyCrawler14/KevinBot/README.md

 Please continue to use KevinBot as more updates come out.
 A new update will come out every saturday, if possible.
 Kevin is NOT an assistant, it is an experiement.
+Note: This chatbot is not perfect, please contact us with any suggestions.

 # How To Run